mtodosovska/Analysis-of-Terrorist-Attacks/attribute_description.md

 ' seems to have values for most of the attacks, hence that is the one we will be using in our analysis.
 Next, we have a few attributes describing the target, such as: type, subtype, nationality.
 As well as this, we have the name of the group that carried out the attack.
 There is a field conating the motive for the attack, but it is surprisingly sparse.
 As well as this, there is a weapon type, again, surprisingly sparse.
+'npreps' indicates the number of terrorists that took part in the incident.
+'nperpcap' shows the number of perpetrators taken into custody.
+'claimed', whether responsibility was claimed for the attack.
+'claimmode', the way the claim was made.
+'compclaim', whether multiple claims were made.
+'nkill', number of people killed in the incident.
+'nkillus', number of us citizens killed in the incident.
+'nkillter', number of perpatrator fatalities.
+'nwound', number of people injured non-fatally in the incident.
+'nwoundus', number of us citizens injured non-fatally in the incident.
+'nwoundtex', number of perpatrator injuries.
+'property', whether the incident resultet into property damage.
+'propvalue', the value of the damage.
+'ishostkid', whether there were hostages.
+'nhostkid', number of hostages, sparse.
+'nhostkidus', us hostages.
+There are multiple attribute concerning ransom for hostages, how much was asked, how much was given.
+As well as this, the outcome of the kidnapping, how many people survived, etc. Then, there is a group of attributes concerning whether the attack was carried out internationally or domestically.